mvsg2/Quantum_Computing/README.md

 #### Installing Qiskit SDK
 `pip install qiskit` (check out [Qiskit's page](https://qiskit.org/documentation/getting_started.html) for more detail-specific instructions).

+You may also want to setup your `pylatexenc` library to be able to see quantum circuits with `matplotlib` backend: `pip install pylatexenc`

 #### Installing Pennylane SDK
 `pip install pennylane` (check out [Pennylane's page](https://pennylane.ai/install.html) for more detail-oriented instructions).